wp-plugins/fancy-admin-ui/readme.txt

 Wordpress's admin themes are great, but we wanted to take it a step further.
 This is a clean blue/gray theme for the admin panel that simplifies the interface and makes things more accessible for our customers.

+If there are any features you'd like to see or bugs with other plugins - visit the support tab and let me know.

 ##Improvements made

 * Blue AdminBar for front and backend of site